bdostumski/insurance/README.md

   - driver age
   - accidents in previous year (yes/no)

-After click on simulate button, the expected premium should be calculated and shown on the screen.
+After click on simulate button, the expected premium is calculated and shown on the screen.

 The calculation of premium amount (**totalPremium**), is based on the following rules: